Overview

 json

-files for the top-level query — just the base text from the project with developer ID “top-level”.
+files for the top-level query — just the base text from the project with Developer ID “my-project” along with top-level components.
 These files will be saved to the directory./ditto/top

 with rich text enabled. - The second output contains some overrides.
-This will still filter to the “top-level” project, but will request the french variant and save its files to
+This will still apply the same projects and components filters, but will request the french variant and save its files to

 ./ditto/french